asweigart/inventwithpython3rded/README.md

 Scope of the Translation
 ------------------------

-While a complete translation of the book would be nice, Invent Your Own Computer Games with Python is a behemoth of a book.
+While a complete translation of the book would be nice, Invent Your Own Computer Games with Python is a behemoth.
 In retrospect, the book's size is quite intimidating for both readers and translators.

-I intend to (optionally) cut back on the scope of the translated works.
-The foreign language versions will only go up to the Bagels chapter, and then include the Pygame chapters afterwards.
+The translated books will be optionally abridged.
+The foreign language versions will only go up to and including the Bagels chapter, and then include the Pygame chapters afterwards.
 This cuts chapters 12 to 16 (about 100 pages!) of translation work that would need to be done.

 The optional chapters are: